Vegetable juice recipes abound on the web, but this recipe sets itself apart because it’s all from scratch, right down to the broth!

 While I’m cutting up any veggies for soup, stew, or chili, I keep the best parts of the ends and peels.
 Anything moldy or really dirty, I throw into a bowl and compost.
 The rest goes into a big pot.
 I throw in the ends of celery, the wilted leaves from cabbage, and even the peels from onions.
 Virtually any peels, cores, or roots from any vegetable will work.
 Don’t worry about stringy or tough pieces, we’ll address that later.

-4. After it’s strained, I set up a chinois over the pot.
+4. After this vegetable juice recipe is strained, I set up a chinois over the pot.
 (If you don’t have one, you can use a strainer, but a chinois will let you get all of the goodness out of the veggies.)
 A chinois is a conical shaped strainer with a conical shaped wooden masher that fits inside.
 It’s used to extract the flesh from cooked foods while leaving peels, seeds, and cores behind.
 It’s great for making applesauce, which is kind of what we’re doing here, except with vegetables.

 5. Mash veggies through the chinois.
 Once you get all the flesh from the veggies, combine this mixture with the broth and stir well.